robinozer/chefs-table/README.md

 - As a visiting user, I want to read about the type of cuisine the restaurant offers so that I can see if it interests me.

 __Menu Page__
-- As a visiting user, I want to read the menu to see if I might be interested in eating the restaurant´s food.
+- As a visiting user, I want to read the menu to see if I want to eat the restaurant´s food.

 __Booking Page__
 - As a visiting user, I want to book a table for visiting the restaurant.

+__Confirmation Page__
+- As a visiting user, I want to get a booking confirmation so that I can be assured that I have a table at the booked date.

 ## 3. Features ##